 Esteban Salas Early

-Thats right, yet another music festival in Cuba!
-This time its a celebration of the the life and works of 18th Century Cuban composer Esteban Salas.
-This annual festival has been celebrated since 2003 — the 200th anniversary of Salas' death.
-Musical styles include Medieval, Renaissance and Baroque and venues include some of Havana's most impressive churches, chapels, theatres, and cultural centres.
+The life and works of 18th Century Cuban composer Esteban Salas are celebrated in this annual festival that has been celebrated since 2003, which was the year that represented 200 years since the composer had died.
+Salas worked in many classical music styles including Medieval, Baroque, and Renaissance .
+Venues include some of Havana's most impressive churches, chapels, theatres, and cultural centres.

 Memorial Guillermo Barreto

-This event comprises a documentary competition, and demonstrates Cuba's support for a film-making genre that depicts contemporary realities and gives a voice to independent journalists, artists and individuals to communicate what they see as interesting and important issues in the world today, and which is an alternative to main stream media that is often sponsored by wealthly individuals or organisations with motives that can be corrupted by business interests.
+This event comprises a documentary competition, and demonstrates Cuba's support for a film-making genre that depicts contemporary realities and gives a voice to independent journalists, artists and individuals to communicate what they see as interesting and important issues in the world today.
+Its an alternative to main-stream media that is often sponsored by wealthy individuals or organizations with motives that can be corrupted by business interests.
 The host city is Cuba's second largest - Santiago de Cuba.
 Santiago Alvarez was a Cuban filmaker who died in 1998 and who's work included montage techniques that many believe were the original inspiration for the modern video clip style.
 He was a founding memeber of ICAIC - The Cuban Film Institute.
 See the official festival website for more details.

 International Pepe Sanchez